jabalazs/jabalazs.github.io/_posts/2018-07-30-workspace_part_1_tmux.md

 <a name="footnote:mental_model.backlink"></a>I know this might not make much
 sense now, but it will become clearer as we go through this tutorial.

+[I know some of these commands might look ugly but trust me, when you realize that you can easily customize them this won't be an issue.]

 Before achieving this though, there are several things that you should know first.
 If you feel comfortable with the tmux basics you can jump straight to the [Commands](#commands) or [Customization](#customization) sections.
 For the rest,